LuXCaesium/Obsidian_Brain/Data Science/Time Series.md

 If we have a time series that is not stationary, there are various transformations we can apply to make them so.

 #### Tests for stationarity
 There are several techniques to tets for stationarity.

+- **Augmented Dickey-Fuller**
-One common test is *Dickey-Fuller*.
-Essentially its tests the null hypothesis that a unit root is present in an autoregressive (AR) time series model.
+	- Essentially its tests the null hypothesis that a unit root is present in an autoregressive (AR) time series model.

+- **Kwiatkowski-Phillips-Schmidt-Shin**
+	- Testing a null hypothesis that an observable time series is stationary around a deterministic trend against the alternative of a unit root.

+### Converting Non-Stationary into Stationary
+There are three methods available for this conversion:

+#### Detrending
+It involves the remo

+## Limitations of Time Series Analysis
+- Similar to other models, missing values are not supported.
+- The data points must be linear in their relationship.
+- Data transformations are mandatory
+- Models mostly work on Uni-variate data.

 ## Classification